Margin1996/PCNet/README.md

 # PCNet
-## PCNet: Cloud Detection in FY-3D True Color Imagery Using Multi-Scale Pyramid Contexual Information
+## PCNet: Cloud Detection in FY-3D True Color Imagery Using Multi-Scale Pyramid Contextual Information

 This is the official implementation of PCNet.
 ## Data